bcdurden/control_plane_paver/README.md

 # Control Plane Paver
-This is a bit of a thought-experiment on what a bootstrap-system might look like for building a control plane in an IaaS.
+This is a bit of a thought-experiment on what a bootstrap-system might look like for building a control plane in an IaaS without needing manual installation of an OpsManager.
 I've used AWS here as that is what I'm most experienced with.

 ## Tools Used
 This experiment uses a combination of tools to achieve the desired outcome